Graham has over twelve several years experience of obtaining and sharing information between researchers and patients.

 Graham Steel (44) is a native of Glasgow, Scotland, and works as a property claims adjuster/recovery specialist.
 Graham's brother, Richard, was diagnosed with variant Creutzfeldt-Jakob Disease (vCJD) in April 1999 and died in November 1999 at the age of 33.

 Graham joined the committee of the Human BSE Foundation on a voluntary basis in September 2001 and became a Trustee as of 2003 after the Foundation became a Charity.
 Since September 2001, he acted as Vice-Chair.
 One of his main initial and continued foci had been to develop and maintain the Foundation's website.
 Graham left this organisation in October 2005.

-Over the last few years, Graham has devoted much time learning more of the background of TSE's and so called Prion disease, the current and emerging rationale of treatment issues/early diagnostic methodologies and maintaining/seeking contact with many researchers in several Continents.
-He has also devoted much time assisting in forging links between a number of CJD related support groups from around the world.
+During that time, Graham devoted much time learning more of the background of TSE's and so called Prion disease, the current and emerging rationale of treatment issues/early diagnostic methodologies and maintaining/seeking contact with many researchers in several Continents.
+He also devoted much time assisting in forging links between a number of CJD related support groups from around the world.

 Together with fellow co-founder Mr Don Simms, in late 2005, Graham set up the CJD Alliance, an internet based "information shed" in CJD terms.

-Most recently, as of July 2006, Graham was elected as Information Resource Manager for the newly formed CJD International Support Alliance (CJDISA).
-Graham is one the founding members of the CJDISA.
+As of July 2006, Graham was elected as Information Resource Manager for the newly formed CJD International Support Alliance (CJDISA).
+Graham was one the founding members of the CJDISA.

-In his spare time, Graham most recently enjoys blogging (here and shortly here) and being creative in multimedia audio/visual/soundtrack writing work following his previous 20 year stint as a part-time semi-professional producer/song-writer/singer/keyboard player.
+In his spare time, Graham enjoys blogging (here and here) and being creative in multimedia audio/visual/soundtrack writing work following his previous 20 year stint as a part-time semi-professional producer/song-writer/singer/keyboard player.